-There isn’t much in the way of cable management except for some paneling that covers a portion of the cables and an included cable tie, but overall it looks fairly clean.
+The Sony A90J doesn't have much in the way of cable management except for some paneling that covers a portion of the cables and an included cable tie, but overall it looks fairly clean.
 The back of the panel itself is metal while the rest is plastic with vertical ridges.

-It’s quite thin overall and should look great when wall-mounted, although not all of the inputs are side-facing and may be hard to reach.
+The Sony A90J is quite thin overall and should look great when wall-mounted, although not all of the inputs are side-facing and may be hard to reach.

 The Sony A90J has a near-infinite contrast ratio thanks to its OLED panel, which can produce perfect blacks.
 They look deep and inky, especially in a dark room, ideal for movies.